spestana/comparing-spatial-resolutions/README.md

 # comparing-spatial-resolutions
 Placeholder repo for hacking at "How should we compare or scale between rasters of different resolutions/grids?"

+*Also, maybe this is the first of a continuing series of mini-hackathons where we set aside a block of time help each other out.*

 ## How should we compare or scale between rasters of different resolutions/grids?